A GP was reprimanded for prescribing testosterone without therapeutic indication, to patients who wanted the medication for bodybuilding purposes.

 The tribunal highlighted that doctors are afforded the right and authority to prescribe medications and this comes with a duty and expectation to exercise that right in a proper and evidence-based manner.

-In this case, the tribunal found there was no therapeutic justification to prescribe the testosterone to these patients, which exposed them to the risk of serious side effects and harm.
+The tribunal found there was no therapeutic justification to prescribe the testosterone to these patients, which exposed them to the risk of serious side effects and harm.

 “Insistent patients can be challenging but that is no excuse to act otherwise in accordance with accepted clinical practice,” the tribunal said.